France in the Middle Ages: Carolingian legacy

-The First Capetians (940–1108)
+First Capetians (940–1108)

-The history of medieval France starts with the election of Hugh Capet (940–996) by an assembly summoned in Reims in 987.
-Capet was previously "Duke of the Franks" and then became "King of the Franks" (Rex Francorum).
+The history of medieval France starts with the election of Hugh Capet by an assembly summoned in Reims in 987.
 Hugh's lands extended little beyond the Paris basin; his political unimportance weighed against the powerful barons who elected him.
 Many of the king's vassals (who included for a long time the kings of England) ruled over territories far greater than his own.
 He was recorded to be recognised king by the Gauls, Bretons, Danes, Aquitanians, Goths, Spanish and Gascons.
 The new dynasty was in immediate control of little beyond the middle Seine and adjacent territories, while powerful territorial lords such as the 10th- and 11th-century counts of Blois accumulated large domains of their own through marriage and through private arrangements with lesser nobles for protection and support.

 Count Borell of Barcelona called for Hugh's help against Islamic raids, but even if Hugh intended to help Borell, he was otherwise occupied in fighting Charles of Lorraine.
 The loss of other Spanish principalities then followed, as the Spanish marches grew more and more independent.
-Hugh Capet, the first Capetian king, is not a well documented figure, his greatest achievement being certainly to survive as king and defeating the Carolingian claimant, thus allowing him to establish what would become one of Europe's most powerful house of kings.
+Hugh is not a well documented figure, his greatest achievement being certainly to survive as king and defeating the Carolingian claimant, thus allowing him to establish what would become one of Europe's most powerful house of kings.

-Hugh's son – Robert the Pious – was crowned King of the Franks before Capet's demise.
-Hugh Capet decided so in order to have his succession secured.
-Robert II, as King of the Franks, met Holy Roman Emperor Henry II in 1023 on the borderline.
+Hugh's son Robert the Pious was crowned King of the Franks before Hugh's demise, in order to have his succession secured.
+King Robert met Holy Roman Emperor Henry II in 1023 on the borderline.
 They agreed to end all claims over each other's realm, setting a new stage of Capetian and Ottonian relationships.
-Although a king weak in power, Robert II's efforts were considerable.
+Although a king weak in power, Robert's efforts were considerable.
 His surviving charters imply he relied heavily on the Church to rule France, much like his father did.
 Although he lived with a mistress – Bertha of Burgundy – and was excommunicated because of this, he was regarded as a model of piety for monks (hence his nickname, Robert the Pious).
-The reign of Robert II was quite important because it involved the Peace and Truce of God (beginning in 989) and the Cluniac Reforms.
+The reign of Robert was quite important because it involved the Peace and Truce of God (beginning in 989) and the Cluniac Reforms.